gabriel-zelesco/contact_cleaner/README.md

 - unidecode

 ## How to use
 The script takes no arguments.
 It reads the .csv file that is in the same directory as the script.
-The cleaned file is saved in a new directory called "cleaned" and will have the same name as the original file with the prefix "clened".
+The cleaned file is saved in a new directory called "cleaned" and will have the same name as the original file with the prefix "cleaned".
 The .csv file must have the following columns:
-- 'nome'
+- 'nome' : name of the contact
-- 'cel'
+- 'cel' : phone number of the contact
-- 'email'
+- 'email' : email of the contact
-- 'timestamp'
+- 'timestamp' : timestamp of the generation of the contact

 There is an example file in the repository that can be used to test the script.